 Back in Stockholm, the Tersmedens kept up appearances as the city’s most glamorous couple.
 As guests at a society wedding on 14th May, Hjördis, the famous model, had her outfit described in lavish detail by the attendant press, from her wide-brimmed hat garnished with roses downwards to her handbag shaped like a miniature hat-box.
 Carl Gustaf’s lieutenant’s uniform also got an honourable mention.
 The bride… was there too.

 The proud press reaction to seeing Hjördis on her homecoming was that she was “as beautiful as a movie star”.
 Which was part of her next plan.
 It was also mentioned that the couple were planning to emigrate to America.
 Half right.

 “The man in America called every day and wanted me back,” Hjördis claimed.
 “In the end he threatened to come to Sweden, but it was not very convenient, so I promised to return in a fortnight.”

 Hjördis’ marriage with Carl Gustaf was dissolved on 21st May.
 Seemingly rather heartlessly, she partied the night before the annulment, and before her flight back to New York two weeks later danced the night away at a lively farewell party thrown across two floors of Stockholm’s Bellmansro restaurant.

-Perhaps to soften the blow of her intentions, Hjördis stated on her US immigration sheet that she would be staying at the exclusive Stanhope Hotel in New York for 60 days of “studies” before returning to Sweden in August.
+Perhaps to soften the blow of her intentions, Hjördis stated on her US immigration sheet that she would be staying at the exclusive Stanhope Hotel in New York for just 80 days of “studies” before returning to Sweden in August.
 The answer to the “Going to join a relative or friend in the United States?” question was “no”.

 “My mother had passed away, and now I found I no longer had anything that tied me to Sweden.
 I travelled alone back to New York to try and create a new life for myself.”